Ahmad-Faraj/academic-assignments/README.md

 | 4th   | Sem 7 CS | N/A      | Drive | None |
 | 4th   | Sem 8 CS | N/A      | Drive | None |

-> - This repo is mainly for personal use, but feel free to explore, learn, or adapt anything here.
-> - All content is for educational use.
-Please attempt the problems yourself before referring to the solutions — that’s where the actual learning happens.
+> - This repo is mainly for personal use, but feel free to explore, learn, or adapt anything here; all content is for educational purposes, Please attempt the problems yourself before referring to the solutions — that’s where the actual learning happens.